koelling/amplimap/docs/extended_installation.rst

 4. Set up your reference genome and indices
 -------------------------------------------
 Download the DNA (FASTA) file for the reference genome that you want to use, for example from the `Ensembl FTP <https://www.ensembl.org/info/data/ftp/index.html>`_.
-When in doubt, we recommend using the primary_assembly version, for example ``Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz``.
+When in doubt we recommend using the primary_assembly version, for example ``Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz``.

-Once you have downloaded this file, you need to prepare it for use in amplimap:
+Once you have downloaded this file you need to prepare it for use in amplimap:

 ::